ava-labs/avalanche-docs/docs/tooling/avalanchego-postman-collection/data-visualization.md

 ## API calls with Data Visualization

-Data visualization is available for a number of API calls whose responses are transformed and presented in tabular format for easy references.
+Data visualization is available for a number of API calls whose responses are transformed and presented in tabular format for easy reference.

 Please check out
 [Setting up Postman](../avalanchego-postman-collection/setup#setup) and [Making API Calls](../avalanchego-postman-collection/making-api-calls.md) beforehand, as this guide assumes that the user has already gone through these steps.

-Data visualization are available for following API calls:
+Data visualizations are available for following API calls:

 ### C-Chain